- About Us

 I earned my B.A. in anthropology at the University of Texas, San Antonio, summa cum laude, Tier II Honors with thesis.
 My research interests focus on the political, economic, and social dimensions of American kinship and urban anthropology through the lens of the U.S. foster care system.
 I am particularly interested in exploring (and deconstructing) the hegemony of American kinship and its (re)production in the context of the foster care and orphanage systems.
 What is the process of meaning-making used by orphaned and/or foster children within the structural inequalities that they face, especially as it relates to race and ethnicity, issues of agency, and the stigma that they endure as orphaned children?
 Material forces at the local, national, and global levels shape the environments that these children confront.
 Yet each child makes meaning in her or his own way.
 I want to give voice to the shared and individual experiences of the children in order to critique and improve the system.

-I graduated from the University of New Orleans, where I earned my M.S. in urban studies with a focus in applied urban anthropology.
+Before Temple, I earned my M.S. in urban studies with a focus in applied anthropology at the University of New Orleans.
 During this time, I worked at the Center for Hazards Assessment, Response, and Technology (CHART).
 At CHART, I investigated best continuity planning practices and helped organize workshops where participants from local businesses, nonprofits, and government agencies were able to share their experiences of the recent hurricanes and their aftermath.
-After completing my M.S., I worked on a project examining social impacts of the 2010 BP oil disaster.
-Currently, I'm focused on participatory research, human rights, mediation, the social and political impacts of environmental journalism, and hazards associated with land loss in Southeast Louisiana.
+After completing my M.S., I worked on a project examining social impacts of the 2010 BP oil disaster on behalf of state and federal agencies.
+Currently, I am focused on participatory research, human rights, media, and community-driven adaptation to coastal hazards in Louisiana.

 Matthew A. Kalos